sidakyntiso/bridgr/README.md

 would receive the same grade from each grader.
 Instead, some students perform systematically more poorly in raw scores (i.e., the horizontal difference for each student) than they would have with a different grader.
-Moreover, many students would do better in rank placement than other students depending upon the section they are in (i.e., the vertical difference for each student).
+Moreover, many students would do better in rank placement than other students depending on their section (i.e., the vertical difference for each student).

 While specific graders are too strict or too lenient, we might think that the average across graders is a reasonable estimate of the